kimmaker/RTK3/README.md

 To restore the history simulation game's historical^ accuracy, files in this repository apply corrections to all known errors in the English names of KOEI's RTK3 characters.
 There are no alterations to characters' abilities or other attributes.

+Clearly, none of KOEI's *native* DOS classics are available for sale through official channels anymore.
+However, [KOEI Tecmo](https://www.koeitecmo.co.jp/) does sell the Windows remake of RTK3 on Steam.
+The Steam edition of RTK3 is the same game as RTK3 for DOS, featuring identical content and mechanics, although it comes with a very different look and feel, loses the DOS-era nostalgia and is available only in Japanese.

+KOEI appears to have erased their own endeavours to localise the early Kou Shibusawa history simulation titles that were once released in English, including RTK 1 through 3, Nobunaga's Ambition, Nobunaga's Ambition 2, Bandit Kings of Ancient China, L'Empereur, Genghis Khan 2, and Uncharted Waters: New Horizons.
+Nowadays, it is simply not possible to purchase the English-language versions of these classics.
+Yet, KOEI has revived every one of these DOS games on Steam, many of them unmodified, but again, solely in Japanese.

+The only option for newcomers who are keen to "own" a copy of RTK3 for DOS, in any language, is to buy the Japanese-language Windows Steam remake of RTK3.
+But with or without a Steam licence, __there is no product support for RTK3 DOS whatsoever, not from KOEI Tecmo, not from anyone__.

 ^ (Or 'fictional', since RTK（三国志演義）itself is a fiction.)